Gyokuro

 Select shade-grown tea

-Only the finest flush leaves are picked for high-quality gyokuro.
-Special cultivation techniques are employed to produce a tea that is famous for its rich flavor and emerald green color.
+Special cultivation techniques are employed to produce a tea renowned for its rich flavor and emerald green color.

 Gyokuro tea plants are grown in the shade for approximately three weeks before harvesting begins.
-This gives gyokuro a unique, slightly sweet taste.
+Gyokuro has a unique, slightly sweet taste.

-The color is enhanced by covering the plants to shield them from sunlight and help the leaves produce more chlorophyll.
-After harvesting the leaves are rolled and dried naturally.
+Covering the plants to shield them from sunlight enhances the color, which helps the leaves produce more chlorophyll.
+Leaves are prepped and dried naturally.

-Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavonoids, amino acids, sugars, and other substances that provide tea aroma and taste.
+Removing direct sunlight in this way reduces leaf photosynthesis, which alters the proportions of flavonoids, amino acids, sugars, and other substances that contribute to the aroma and taste of tea.

 Delicious "umami" taste